 Data request managememt

 Assessing whether a Data Access Request meets the required legislative requirements is a complicated process and a great deal of time can be wasted assessing incomplete or poorly planned requests for Data.
-Population Data BC saves time and resources for Data Providers by providing a central intake point for applications, a harmonized application process and coordination of the entire data access process through our Researcher Liaison Unit (RLU).
+Population Data BC saves time and resources for Data Providers by providing a central intake point for applications, a harmonized online application process and coordination of the entire data access process through our Data Access Unit (DAU).

-The RLU is the hub of all communications with Researchers.
-Specialist Researcher Liaison staff coordinate and facilitate the various stages of the data access process from initial inquiries and application planning, completion and submission, through to data preparation and delivery.
+The DAU is the hub of all communications with Researchers.
+Specialist Data Access Unit staff coordinate and facilitate the various stages of the data access process from initial inquiries and application planning, completion and submission, through to data preparation and delivery.
 When a Data Access Request (DAR) application is submitted to the Data Provider for approval, you can be confident that the application is complete and that you will not be wasting time assessing partial applications.

 - Providing information and coordination support to applicants preparing DARs, such as guidance on data sets, years, fields, and development of the study population definition.